 As a result, there is a high risk of accidents related to maintenance activities.
 Here are some of the most common:

 - Crushing by moving machinery or unexpected machine start-up

 - Falls from heights or accidents involving falling objects

 - Fire and explosion

-In Order to mitigate the Risk to Maintenance Personnel, there are five basic Pre-start Health and Safety (PSR/PHSR) Rules for Safe Maintenance
+In Order to mitigate the Risk to Maintenance Personnel, there are five basic Pre-start Health and Safety Review (PSR/PHSR) Rules for Safe Maintenance

 1. Planning.
 Maintenance must start with proper planning.
 Risk assessment should be a part of the planning process.
 Employers need to ensure that workers have the skills they need to carry out the tasks, the procedures, they need to know what to do when a situation exceeds their competence.

 2. Making the workplace safe.
 Using barriers and signs, for example, makes the work area secure therefore preventing unauthorized access.
 The area must clean and safe, with proper lock-out, securing the machinery, temporary ventilation installed, and safe routes established for workers to enter and exit the work area.

 3. Use of equipment.
 Workers involved in maintenance tasks should have tools and equipment which may differ from those that they normally use if the work areas expose them to a variety of hazards such as — hazardous motions or hazardous / flammable liquids, they should have personal protective equipment (PPE).